A Treatise on Differential Geometry and its role in Relativity Theory: Cylindrical Helix

-Thus curvature and torsion are in a constant ratio.\\\\ Thus a general cylindrical helix has the following properties:\\\\ {\bf (a)} The tangent to the cylindrical helix makes a constant angle with a fixed direction, chosen as the generator of the cylinder.\\ {\bf (b)} The principal normal to the cylindrical helix is orthogonal to the fixed direction, \textit{i.e.}, perpendicular to the generator.
-In fact, the generator of the cylinder lies in the plane of $\textit{\textbf{t}}$ and $\textit{\textbf{b}}$.\\ {\bf (c)} The curvature and torsion bears a constant ratio at every point of the helix.\\\\ Now we shall show that any one of the above three conditions is sufficient for a twisted curve to be a cylindrical helix, \textit{i.e.}, eq.\,(\ref{3.48}) is satisfied.\\\\ Suppose for a twisted curve
+{\bf (b)} The principal normal to the cylindrical helix is orthogonal to the fixed direction, \textit{i.e.}, perpendicular to the generator.
+In fact, the generator of the cylinder lies in the plane of $\textit{\textbf{t}}$ and $\textit{\textbf{b}}$.\\

+{\bf (c)} The curvature and torsion bears a constant ratio at every point of the helix.\\ It is to be noted that any one of the above three conditions is sufficient for a twisted curve to be a cylindrical helix.
+Now we shall show that any one of the above three conditions is sufficient for a twisted curve to be a cylindrical helix, \textit{i.e.}, eq.\,(\ref{3.48}) is satisfied.\\